kapp7/app/_pages/en/qa.md

 - Like an idol
 - Return to MyIdols and double click Idol icon
 - Disliking your bias will result in bias change to the 2nd one in My Idols list
-- When you like an idol it is added to My Idols list
+- When you like an idol one is added to My Idols list

 ### `How to reorder MyIdols?`
 - Drag and drop idols